Yilmas/obsidian-weather-forecast/README.md

 - Generate a week of forecast for the weather, any day used within this forecast will make use of the forecast as part of the randomness
 - Allow weather to be placed within infoboxes and similar (`> weather`)
 - Offload weather computations to "The Cloud", to allow for more advance forecast algorithms.
+- Lucide doesn't have icons for moon phases, will need something else for that.